-The EcoFrenzy Kids Floss Picks are completely 100% biodegradable and compostable, making them one of the most environmentally friendly options we came across for this review.
-The adorable giraffe shape was well-liked by testers, and the subtle strawberry flavor is pleasant and not overwhelming.
-These flossers are straightforward, easy to use, a nice shape and size for smaller mouths, and the thread held up during our tests without breaking.
+The EcoFrenzy Kids Floss Picks are 100% biodegradable and compostable, making them one of the most environmentally friendly options we could find.
+The adorable giraffe shape was well-liked by testers, and the subtle strawberry flavor was pleasant and not overwhelming.
+These flossers are straightforward, easy to use, and an excellent shape and size for smaller mouths; plus, the thread held up well during testing without breaking or fraying.

 There is much to love about these flossers, and our only real complaint was the significant amount of redundant packaging.
-While we like a well-packed item and the lack of plastic, this packing includes 4 smaller boxes inside a larger box and a compostable bag inside each box, making the entire kit feel like overkill.
-However, despite this, the packaging is biodegradable, and everything feels high quality making this budget-friendly compostable option a favorite in our book.
+While we like a well-packed item and the lack of plastic, this packing includes four smaller boxes inside a larger box and a compostable bag inside each box, making the entire kit feel a bit like overkill.
+But, despite this, the packaging is biodegradable, and everything feels high quality making this budget-friendly compostable option a favorite in our book.

 The DenTek Kids Fun Flossers is a colorful flosser with a light fruit flavor.
-Kids have 3 color options, and our testers liked the taste and the handle shape that is narrower than some of the competition and easier to fit into smaller mouths.
+Kids have three color options, and our testers liked the taste and the handle shape.
+The handle is narrower than some competition and easier to fit into smaller mouths.
 The threaded area is also smaller, making this a potential choice for toddlers and smaller mouths.